IMG_1251.jpg

 IMG_1233.JPG

-The first stage asks one to separate from the usual circumstances, which is essentially one’s social conditioning - all the roles and instructions we’ve been fed from parents, teachers, culture, etc.
+The first stage asks one to separate from the usual circumstances, which is essentially one’s social conditioning - all the roles and instructions we’ve been fed from parents, teachers, culture, etc. The things we have been trained to do so we aren’t ostracized by society.

 In the third stage of the initiation one re-enters into community, taking a seat at the table as a more mature, authentic being.